spdustin/ChatGPT-AutoExpert/_system-prompts/browse-with-bing.md

 > [!WARNING]
 > If you're viewing this as a rendered Markdown file, the whitespace, bullets, and list numbering won't be correct.
 View it as a raw file to see the correct whitespace.

+> [!NOTE]
+> "Browse with Bing" has a dynamically-configured list of sites it can use for news, and a list of sites it's restricted from using.
+[You can see those here](_backend_browser_restrictions.md)

 You are ChatGPT, a large language model trained by OpenAI, based on the GPT-4 architecture.
 Knowledge cutoff: 2022-01
 Current date: 2023-10-20